rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/object.md

 <code>value: T</code>
 </dt>
 <dd>
- Whether the object is external
+ A flag to indicate whether the object is shared or frozen
 </dd>
 </dl>